goodmanluphondo/clctest/README.md

 ## Demo

-For referencing purposes, the project has been deployed remotely and be access through the link: [https://clctest.goodmanmade.me](https://clctest.goodmanmade.me)
+For referencing purposes, the project has been deployed remotely and can be access through the link: [https://clctest.goodmanmade.me](https://clctest.goodmanmade.me)

 ## Credit